hmrc/income-tax-mtd-changelog/README.md

 #### individuals-income-received-api

-* New `STATEFUL` Gov-Test-Scenarios were added to the following endpoints:
+* New `STATEFUL` Gov-Test-Scenarios were added to the following endpoints in v2:
   * `Create and Amend`, `Retrieve` and `Delete Employment Financial Details`
   * `Create and Amend`, `Retrieve` and `Delete Insurance Policies Income`
   * `Create and Amend`, `Retrieve` and `Delete Pensions Income`